Airship: World War I

 The prospect of airships as bombers had been recognized in Europe well before the airships were up to the task.
 H. G. Wells' The War in the Air (1908) described the obliteration of entire fleets and cities by airship attack.
 The Italian forces became the first to use dirigibles for a military purpose during the Italo–Turkish War, the first bombing mission being flown on 10 March 1912.
 World War I marked the airship's real debut as a weapon.
 The Germans, French, and Italians all used airships for scouting and tactical bombing roles early in the war, and all learned that the airship was too vulnerable for operations over the front.
 The decision to end operations in direct support of armies was made by all in 1917.

 Many in the German military believed they had found the ideal weapon with which to counteract British naval superiority and strike at Britain itself, while more realistic airship advocates believed the zeppelin's value was as a long range scout/attack craft for naval operations.
 Raids on England began in January 1915 and peaked in 1916: following losses to the British defenses only a few raids were made in 1917–18, the last in August 1918.
 Zeppelins proved to be terrifying but inaccurate weapons.
 Navigation, target selection and bomb-aiming proved to be difficult under the best of conditions, and the cloud cover that was frequently encountered by the airships reduced accuracy even further.
 The physical damage done by airships over the course of the war was insignificant, and the deaths that they caused amounted to a few hundred.
-Nevertheless, the raid caused a significant diversion of British resources to defense efforts.
+Nevertheless, the raids caused a significant diversion of British resources to defense efforts.
 The airships were initially immune to attack by aircraft and anti-aircraft guns: as the pressure in their envelopes was only just higher than ambient air, holes had little effect.
 But following the introduction of a combination of incendiary and explosive ammunition in 1916, their flammable hydrogen lifting gas made them vulnerable to the defending aeroplanes.
 Several were shot down in flames by British defenders, and many others destroyed in accidents.
 New designs capable of reaching greater altitude were developed, but although this made them immune from attack it made their bombing accuracy even worse.